- Search The Registry

 - My Account

 Fisk University in Nashville, TN, was founded on this date in 1866.
+It is one of over 100 historically black colleges and universities (HBCUs) in America.

 American prohibitionist Clinton Bowen Fisk, the American Missionary Association of New York, and the Western Freedman’s Aid Commission of Cincinnati established the school as the Fisk School for Freedmen.